mehdiscoob/snappfood/README.md

 2. **Get Delay Reports by Vendor:**
     - **Endpoint:** `http://localhost:9000/api/delay/vendor/order/time/{vendor_id}`
     - **Method:** GET
     - **Description:** Retrieves all delay reports ordered by delay_time for a specific vendor.
 You can obtain the vendor ID from `http://127.0.0.1:9000/api/vendor/randomly`.
 If you receive a vendorId, it means this vendor has delay reports.
+For authorization, use the api_token obtained from `http://127.0.0.1:9000/api/user/randomly?role=agent`.
       Following JSON body:
      ```json
      {